How to get buy-in for changes to your organizational structure

 Share the current state of your org

 It’s possible that not everyone has a clear understanding of your current organization.
-Therefore, the very first step to get buy-in is pulling current information from your HR software or the most accurate source and visualizing that information as an organizational chart.
+Therefore, the very first step to getting buy-in is pulling current information from your HR software or the most accurate source and visualizing that information as an organizational chart.

 Org charts are a quick, easily understandable way of conveying the exact organizational structure of your business.
-In a glance, it’s easy to tell who reports to whom and to which department each person belongs.
+At a glance, it’s easy to tell who reports to whom and to which department each person belongs.

-In Lucidchart, you can speed up the process of defining your current state—automatically generate an org chart and overlay employee data to identify redundancies across teams, skill gaps, and other important insights to optimize your organization’s structure.
+In Lucidchart, you can speed up the process of defining your current state—automatically generate an org chart and overlay employee data to identify redundancies across teams, identify gaps, and other important insights to optimize your organization’s structure.

 Once you have your org chart, use visual cues to highlight gaps or problems.
 Here are some common issues that may need to be addressed through organizational change: